StevenBrs/evok2mqtt/README.md

 That's it for now.

+Please note: Use this software at your own risk !
+I do not take responsability in any way.
-Please note: I'm a sysadmin and I know my way around PHP and Delphi, but I'm not a programmer and I'm new to Python.
+I'm a sysadmin and I know my way around PHP and Delphi, but I'm not a programmer and I'm new to Python.
 Feel free to correct my code, to explain my mistakes, and to make me smarter :-)